 \subsection{Semi-strategic learning: varying the threshold}

 Since precision determines applications, a slightly more sophisticated ``semi-stretegic'' approach is to take a pre-trained `\naive' model and then tune its precision strategically to maximize induced accuracy.
-For threshold classifiers $f_{\score,\thresh}(x)=\one{\score(x)>\thresh}$ parameterized by a score function $\score$ and threshold $\thresh$, it is common practice to first train $f$ for accuracy, and then vary $\thresh$ (with $\score$ fixed) to control precision. \squeeze
+For threshold classifiers $f_{\score,\thresh}(x)=\one{\score(x)>\thresh}$ with score function $\score$ and threshold $\thresh$, here we build on the common practice of first training $f$ for accuracy, and then varying $\thresh$ (with $\score$ fixed) to control precision. \squeeze

 \paragraph{Monotonicity.} Generally, precision is expected to increase with $\thresh$, but this does not occur monotonically. \footnote{Intuitively, the reason is that $\thresh$, which determines $\yhat$, appears in the denominator: $\prc = \frac{P(y=1,\yhat=1)}{P(\yhat=1)}$.
 Recall, however, is monotone.} To simplify our analysis, we present a condition which guarantees monotonicity; this will ensure that when $\thresh$ is increased, applications can transition from $a=0$ to $a=1$ at most once. \squeeze